joshenson0104/Assignment3jh304/README.md

 This method could be used under different scenarios to test how the power or size of each test changed given the situation; in this case we calculated the powers and sizes for a variety of means and standard deviations for the distributions from which the data was generated, as well as a range of sample sizes.

 ## Results
+Below are the results tables showing how the power and size of both the t-test and te Mann-Whitney U-test are affected by the difference in sample means, difference in sample standard deviation (and so by extension variance) and the sample size.

+###t-test

 ## Discussion